-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

-• How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+Not applicable. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+Not applicable.

-- How does the designated index differ from a relevant broad market index?
-Not applicable. - Where can the methodology used for the calculation of the designated index be found?

-More product-specific information can be found on the website: $\underline{www.ubs.com/funds}$
+• How does the designated index differ from a relevant broad market index?
+Not applicable. • Where can the methodology used for the calculation of the designated index be found?
+Not applicable. - www Where can I find more product specific information online?
+More product-specific information can be found on the website: www.ubs.com/funds practices.